-- Top line growth is a continual focus area for all of our businesses and brings with it the opportunity to leverage fixed costs and expand profit margins - Many of the Company's Key Value Items ("KVI's") enjoy a brand premium because of their long legacy of delivery and quality.
-We seek to preserve this premium through retention of product intrinsics and high focus on product quality - A failure to invest in manufacturing capacity and/or technology at the correct time may create a risk of market share erosion from both local sources and imports, and major capacity investment remains imperative - The Company has extensive exposure to foreign exchange and commodity price volatility.
+Key risks and impact Comments Reliance on third-party brands and diminished • Most of the Company's core brands are owned profitability if licenses are not renewed • Key third party brands that the Company has access to are the Lacoste and Gant brands in the footwear and apparel business and the Lavazza brand in Entyce Beverages.
+Whilst we have a long history of strong and successful relationships with all of these parties and believe that our business units represent compelling opportunities to each licensor that will be difficult for other licensees to match, there is always a risk of disproportionate dependence on third-party brands and under-investment in owned brands Inability to sustain and grow profit margins Top line growth is a continual focus area for all of our In a volume constrained environment this will lead businesses and brings with it the opportunity to to decline in profit and return on capital employed leverage fixed costs and expand profit margins Following a period of material escalations a Many of the Company's Key Value Items ("KVI's") enjoy a brand premium because of their long legacy of softening in some commodity prices has been seen but cost pressures persist and selling prices remain delivery and quality.
+We seek to preserve this premium high, negatively impacting volumes.
+The ability to through retention of product intrinsics and high focus keep subsidising margins through cost on product quality management and improved efficiency, diminishes A failure to invest in manufacturing capacity and/or over time technology at the correct time may create a risk of market share erosion from both local sources and imports, and major capacity investment remains imperative The Company has extensive exposure to foreign exchange and commodity price volatility.
 These exposures are hedged in a manner that allows selling prices to be managed predictably and responsibly and historically our businesses with their strong brands have demonstrated the ability to recover lost profit margin fairly quickly after periods of pressure.
-The notable exception being I&J, which has little ability to compensate for the impact of a strong Rand on its material export revenues, but similarly also benefits materially when the Rand is weaker - Significant cost inflation, most notably due to fuel prices, with an inability to fully recover through price inflation - Over-reliance on the strength of core brands could lead to the retardation of key disciplines - A failure to recognise the importance of product attributes in current or innovated products leading to a reliance on brand equity and/or marketing investment
+The notable exception being I&J, which has little ability to compensate for the impact of a strong Rand on its material export revenues, but similarly also benefits materially when the Rand is weaker Significant cost inflation, most notably due to fuel prices, with an inability to fully recover through price inflation.
+At I&J this is coupled with a reduction in catch rates which materially impacts on the cost per kilogram of fish caught to the retardation of key disciplines